-Each Leader is required to annually complete and submit a Disclosure Form and Confidentiality Agreement (a "Disclosure Form") provided by AAPA, detailing any relevant Financial Interest, as well as any relationships with third party organizations, and arrangements or relationships with AAPA and other Leaders.
-Leaders are also required to update the Disclosure Form if any material changes or additions to the submitted information arise during the course of the year.
-Verbal disclosures should also be made during any BOD, HOD or other AAPA related meeting where a potential conflict arises.
+Each Leader is required to annually complete and submit a Disclosure Form and Confidentiality Agreement (a "Disclosure Form") provided by AAPA, detailing any relevant Financial Interest, as well as paid and unpaid positions and relationships with third party organizations, and arrangements or relationships with AAPA and other Leaders.
+Leaders are also required to update the Disclosure Form if any material changes or additions to the submitted information arise during the course of the year or in a BOD, HOD or Committee meeting where a potential conflict arises.